 - Twenty-six student Ambassadors participated in the very first HOBY leadership seminar.
-Now, more than five decades later, there are more than 435,000 Alumni that are part of the HOBY legacy. - Each year, more than 12,000 students attend HOBY Leadership programs from across the U.S. and around the world. - Our Ambassadors represent more than 7,200 U.S. high schools. - There are approximately 70 State Leadership Seminars each spring across the country. - More than 4,000 committed HOBY volunteers plan, fundraise, and help to produce the programs each year.
-65% of volunteers are HOBY Alumni. - HOBY's total paid staff is 13 full-time equivalents. - Since inception, HOBY Alumni have logged more than 3 million hours of service.
+Now, nearly six decades later, there are more than 450,000 Alumni that are part of the HOBY legacy. - Each year, more than 10,000 students attend HOBY Leadership programs from across the U.S. and around the world. - Our Ambassadors represent more than 7,200 U.S. high schools. - There are 70 State Leadership Seminars each spring across the country. - More than 4,000 committed HOBY volunteers plan, fundraise, and help to produce the programs each year.
+65% of volunteers are HOBY Alumni. - HOBY's total paid staff is 16 full-time equivalents. - HOBY Alumni have logged approximately four million hours of service since the inception of Leadership for Service.